 Halloween email campaign tips

 Christmas claims the largest share of holiday spending in the United States, but Halloween is hot on its heels.
-Americans’ passion for dressing up themselves and their kids, homes, offices and pets creates a market worth more than $9 billion annually.
+Americans’ passion for dressing up themselves and their kids, homes, offices and pets creates a market worth more than $10.1 Billion annually.

-We wanted to see what great things marketers are doing for their Halloween email promotions and content, so we ran through the Email Creative Archive like 10-year-olds foraging in a candy-rich environment.
+We wanted to see what great things marketers are doing for their Halloween email promotions and content, so we ran through the Email Creative Archive like 10-year-olds foraging in a Halloween candy bag and here is what we found.

-Many messages were the email equivalent of circus peanuts (and we apologize if you like those Halloween abominations), but a few choice emails stood out in our treat bag like full-size candy bars.
-See what we collected below.
-Anybody want to trade?
+Many messages were the email equivalent of circus peanuts, but a few choice emails stood out in our email archive like full-size candy bars.

 Halloween is all about motion, whether it’s bats, ghosts and witches flying, kids trick-or-treating, lights flickering, candles glowing in spooky mansions … and we were glad to see marketers incorporating movement into their emails.